ellysh/video-game-bots/ClickerBots/protection.md

 	Sleep(10)
 wend
 ```
 We use a [`HotKeySet`](https://www.autoitscript.com/autoit3/docs/functions/HotKeySet.htm) AutoIt function here to assign a handler for pressed keys.
-The same `_KeyHandler` function is assigned as handler for all keys with ASCII codes from 0 to 255 in the `InitKeyHooks` function.
+The `_KeyHandler` function is assigned as handler for all keys with ASCII codes from 0 to 255 in the `InitKeyHooks` function.
 The `InitKeyHooks` function is called before the `while` infinite loop.
-There are several actions in the `_KeyHandler` function:
+There are several actions in the `_KeyHandler` handler:

 1. Pass the pressed key to the `AnalyzeKey` function.
 The pressed key is available by `@HotKeyPressed` macro.
-2. Disable the handler function by the `HotKeySet($key_pressed)` call.
+2. Disable the handler by the `HotKeySet($key_pressed)` call.
-3. Send a pressed key to the application window by the `Send` function.
+3. Send the pressed key to an application window by the `Send` function.
-4. Enable the handler function by the `HotKeySet($key_pressed, $gKeyHandler)` call.
+4. Enable the handler by the `HotKeySet($key_pressed, $gKeyHandler)` call.

 This is a source of the `AnalyzeKey` function:
 ```AutoIt